RobbyCowell/site/src/dispatches/002-the-setup.md

 # Log 002: The Setup

 ## Setting up a Svelte project from scratch
-Svelte's docs make it easy to [get started](https://svelte.dev/blog/the-easiest-way-to-get-started), but all approaches seemed to involve downloading templates.
+Svelte's docs make it easy to <a href="https://svelte.dev/blog/the-easiest-way-to-get-started" target="_blank" rel="noopener noreferrer">get started</a>, but all approaches seemed to involve downloading templates.
 I'm sure this is the way to go, but I wanted to figure out how to setup a Svelte app with completely from scratch for the sake of curiosity.

 Note: This log steers away form the source code of the repo slightly, because I want it to act as a stand alone tutorial for how to set-up a Svelte project from scratch with webpack.

 I decided to use webpack as my module bundler instead of rollup, mostly because I'm familiar with it and planning to write some custom loaders for this project (more on that later).
-The Svelte team have put together a [great webpack template](https://github.com/sveltejs/template-webpack) that I used as a reference for the following steps.
+The Svelte team have put together a <a href="https://github.com/sveltejs/template-webpack" target="_blank" rel="noopener noreferrer">great webpack template</a> that I used as a reference for the following steps.

 ### Install dependencies
 Initialize the project with: